-Leighton hit gives Narraguagus 9-inning win over Bucksport in Class C North softball final
+Leighton hit gives Narraguagus nine-inning win over Bucksport in Class C North softball final

 Kaci Alley started the ninth-inning rally by drawing the first walk of the game off Bucksport ace Katelin Saunders.

-Emma Redimarker, whose outstanding defensive play at second base saved two runs in the sixth inning, followed by walloping a double to left center.
+Emma Redimarker, whose outstanding defensive play at second base saved two runs in the sixth inning, followed by walloping a double to left-center.

 Leighton fell behind in the count 0-2 before lining the next pitch over the third baseman’s head into left field to score Alley and Redimarker.